super-lou/packageR/README.md

 ## Documentation
 Navigate to a directory with R files, open an R console, and run `?packageR::packing` to see available arguments.
 Then, run `packageR::packing(*arguments*)` to create your R package.

+Detailed documentation is also present in those [slides](https://github.com/super-lou/packageR/blob/main/packageR_slides.pdf) (in french).

 ## FAQ